 This story was originally published in September 2016 as part of my Introduction to the Nordic and Baltic Farmhouse Ales.
 The introduction grew very long and in January 2017 I worked and extended the text into its own article.
 The introduction was renamed to Sahti and Related Ancient Farmhouse Ales.

-15th of June 2017: updated section of Norway based on my travels, added Finnish beer festivals in summer 2017, and added a phot of Taako Pihtla.
+June 15, 2017: updated section of Norway based on my travels, added Finnish beer festivals in summer 2017, and added a phot of Taako Pihtla.

-31st of October 2017: updated info on Finnish beer festivals and National Sahti Competition.
+October 31, 2017: updated info on Finnish beer festivals and National Sahti Competition.

 July 16, 2018: updated section on koduõlu.

 February 2, 2019: changed Lapin voima brewery to Olu Bryki Raum.
 Updated small availability details.